jsdelivrbot/milwaukee-brews/README.md

 - The Yelp Fusion API code is an adaption of the [sample provided by Yelp](https://github.com/Yelp/yelp-fusion/blob/master/fusion/node/sample.js).
 - The Google Map styles are provided by [Snazzy Maps](https://snazzymaps.com/style/132/light-gray).
 - The sidebar sliding animation is an adaption of ["Off-Canvas Navigation Transitions"](https://tympanus.net/codrops/2013/08/28/transitions-for-off-canvas-navigations/) article by Mary Lou via Codrops.
+- The bubbles on the Splash page are an adaption inspired from [Jacob Gibellini's pen](https://codepen.io/jacobgibellini/pen/zrrWWQ?q=boilin%27%20bubbles&limit=all&order=popularity&depth=everything&show_forks=false).

 ## Disclaimer